STC: A Simple to Complex Framework for Weakly-supervised Semantic Segmentation: Proposed Method

 \subsubsection{Powerful-DCNN}

 In this stage, complex images with image-level labels, in which more semantic objects and cluttered background are included, are utilized to train the segmentation DCNN.
-Compared with I-DCNN, E-DCNN possesses a more powerful semantic segmentation capability due to the usage of large number of predicted segmentation masks.
-Although E-DCNN is trained based on simple images, the semantic objects in those images have large variety in terms of appearance, scale and viewpoints, which is consistent with their appearance variation in complex images.
-Therefore, we can apply E-DCNN to predict the segmentation masks of complex image.
-Similar as Eqn.(\ref{eq:maxs}), to eliminate false predictions, the estimated label for each pixel of image $I$ is formulated as,
+Compared with I-DCNN, E-DCNN possesses a more powerful semantic segmentation capability due to the usage of the large number of predicted segmentation masks.
+Although E-DCNN is trained with simple images, the semantic objects in those images have large variety in terms of appearance, scale and viewpoint, which is consistent with their appearance variation in complex images.
+Therefore, we can apply E-DCNN to predict the segmentation masks of complex images.
+Similar as Eqn. (\ref{eq:maxs}), to eliminate false predictions, the estimated label for each pixel of image $I$ is formulated as

 where $\Omega $ indicates the set of ground-truth semantic labels (including \emph{background}) for each image $I$.
 We denote the segmentation network trained in this stage as Powerful-DCNN (P-DCNN for short).